 In order below: Rdreamfarm's Lark Spur to Crystal and Lacey~Due in early March and to Amber, Arowyn, and Gabrielle, the new does from Nebraska~Due the beginning of May

-In order below: Signature's Voodoo to Posey Poo, Lacey and Meadow
+In order below: Signature's Voodoo to Posey Poo, Meadow and Gabrielle

 In order below: ILF Domino Joe to: Miss Sable and Maggie

 The kids of 2018: